 All: Official calling foul will drop at the proper spot or throw foul marker, mentally marking the yard line.
 If the ball is live withhold whistle until the ball becomes dead, then continue to sound whistle until you are certain other officials are aware a foul has been called.
 The official should then verbally communicate the information to the R. For pre-snap fouls, visual signals are acceptable.
 Know the status of the ball if it is in play.
 Make a mental note as to whether the clock should be started on the ready or on the snap.
-Do not place a hand on or point toward the official who calls a disqualifying foul notifies the head coach.
+Do not place a hand on or point toward the offending player.
+The Official who calls a disqualifying foul notifies the head coach.
 The nearest official will notify, by number or position, a coach of non-disqualifying fouls by their team.
 On encroachment fouls or false start fouls, if more than one marker is down, the calling officials should consult with each other before reporting the foul(s).
+If U is involved, report the foul to the R.